George S. Patton: Accident and death

-On 24 December, Patton was buried at the Luxembourg American Cemetery and Memorial in the Hamm district of Luxembourg City, alongside some wartime casualties of the Third Army, in accordance with his request to be buried with his men.
-He was initially buried in the middle of a plot like every other service member, but the large number of visitors to his grave damaged the cemetery grounds, so his remains were moved to their current location at the front of the grave plots.
+On 24 December, Patton's body was buried at the American military cemetery in the Hamm district of Luxembourg City, alongside wartime casualties of the Third Army, in accordance with his request to be buried with his men.
+Initially in the middle of a plot like every other service member's, his grave was being visited by large numbers of people causing damage to the cemetery grounds, so his remains were moved to a location at the front of the plots, where his grave still is.